frgfm/Holocron/README.md

 ##### Main features

-- Res2Net: [paper](https://arxiv.org/abs/1904.01169), based on the great [implementation](https://github.com/gasvn/Res2Net) from gasvn
+- Classification: [Res2Net](https://arxiv.org/abs/1904.01169), based on the great [implementation](https://github.com/gasvn/Res2Net) from gasvn

 ##### Usage

-Using the models module, you can easily load torch modules or full models:
+Using the `models` module, you can easily load torch modules or full models:

 ```python
 from holocron.models.res2net import res2net